strapi/documentation/docs/developer-docs/latest/developer-resources/database-apis-reference/rest/relations.md

 Using `disconnect` in the body of a request performs a partial update, removing specified relations.

 `disconnect` accepts either a shorthand or a longhand syntax.
+In the following examples, numbers refers to entity ids:

 | Syntax type | Syntax example |
 | ------------|----------------|